microsoft/onnxruntime/docs/execution-providers/Azure-ExecutionProvider.md

 {:toc}

 ## Install
-Azure Execution Provider releases with default onnxruntime python and nuget packages.
+Since 1.16, Azure Execution Provider is shipped by default in both python and nuget packages.

 ## Requirements
-For onnxruntime 1.16, all Azure Execution Provider operators are released with onnxruntime extension (>=v0.9.0) python and nuget packages.
+Since 1.16, all Azure Execution Provider operators are shipped with [onnxruntime-extension](https://github.com/microsoft/onnxruntime-extensions) (>=v0.9.0) python and nuget packages.
-Please ensure the installation of correct onnxruntime extension packages beforehand.
+Please ensure the installation of correct onnxruntime-extension packages before using Azure Execution Provider.

 ## Build